Real Estate Law

 Most states limit the rights of lenders to:

-Taking more than one action is limited through laws, commonly called "one-action rule" or "single-action rule."
+Taking more than one action is limited through laws, commonly called “one-action rule” or “single-action rule.”
 These rules force creditors to take only one action for the recovery of debt.
-This means they can't foreclose on your property, then turn around and say you are personally responsible for the money they lost giving you a loan and the short sale not making enough money.
+This means they can’t foreclose on your property and, at the same time, claim that you are personally responsible for the money they lost from the loan’s deficiency balance.

 Short sales are a good idea for banks and other lenders trying to:

 Based on the benefits above, lenders will generally agree to let the property go in a short sale for a discounted price.
-Getting a home to sell for fair market value is not common in short sales, so the sale price might be lower than typical real property prices.
+Getting a home to sell for under five to ten percent of its fair market value is not uncommon in short sales, so the sale price might be lower than typical real property prices.

 It depends.
 Your lender can decide that you or your property do not qualify for a short sale.
-It is never required for a mortgage company or bank to accept a short sale payment to satisfy your loan amount.
-The company can deny your request without citing a reason.
+It is never required for a mortgage company or bank to accept a short sale to satisfy your loan amount.

 If this happens, you might need to look at other options, such as: